mounishvatti/Medipal/README.md

 # Medipal
- Flask and ML based Web Application to predict multiple disease possiblity
+ Flask and ML based Web Application to predict multiple disease possibility

 Flask and ML-based Web Application for Disease Prediction